Tamatha Barbeau, Ph.D.

 CH 6: MUSCLE PHYSIOLOGY.
 (PowerPoint) (Completed Notes).
 Ch 6 Study Outline.
 Practice Exam Ch 6 .
 Instructor's notes.

-Lab 7: Blood Pressure Regulation, Lab Quiz 5, (Please wear a short sleeve shirt or one with sleeves that can roll up over biceps!)
+Lab 8: Blood Pressure Regulation, Lab Quiz 5, (Please wear a short sleeve shirt or one with sleeves that can roll up over biceps!)
 Blood Pressure Regulation lab report assigned!
 (See syllabus above, under Lab Reports, for guidelines, and grading criteria, for blood pressure lab report.)
-Lab report 2 on blood pressure regulation assigned.
-Due on June 24th.
+Due on Mon June 23rd at start of lecture.

 Ch 7 & 8: CARDIOVASCULAR PHYSIOLOGY.
 (PowerPoint) (Completed Notes) .
 Instructor's notes; Chapter 7 & 8 Study Outline.
 Practice Exam Ch 7 & 8.